 Managing environments manually can be a time-consuming exercise, so it’s worth considering automating the steps to create and tear down pre-production environments with each new build.

-When a test fails, understanding which area of the codebase the test relates to and being able to view any information produced by the test, such as a stacktrace, output value or a screenshot, can speed up the process of getting to the root cause.
-It’s worth taking the time to design tests carefully, so that each tests one thing, and to label them specifically so you can understand what has failed.
-Testing and CI tools that provide additional information around test failures can also help you get your builds back in the green sooner.
+When a test fails, understanding which area of the codebase it relates to and being able to view any information produced by it, such as a stacktrace, output value or a screenshot, can speed up the process of getting to the root cause.
+It’s worth taking the time to design tests carefully, so that each checks one thing, and to label them specifically so you can understand what has failed.
+Continuous integration testing and CI tools that provide additional information around test failures can also help you get your builds back in the green sooner.

-As ever, tools and processes are only part of the equation.
-A really good CI/CD practice requires a team culture that recognizes not just the value of automated tests, but also the importance of responding to failed tests quickly in order to keep the software in a deployable state.
+As ever, tools and practices are only part of the equation.
+A really good CI/CD automation practice requires a team culture that recognizes not just the value of automated CI/CD testing, but also the importance of responding to failed tests quickly in order to keep the software in a deployable state.

-Exploratory testing should not slide into manual, repetitive testing; the intention is not to conduct the same set of tests each time.
-When issues are discovered during exploratory testing, as well as fixing it, take the time to write an automated test (at the appropriate level in the test pyramid) so that if it occurs again it will be caught and much earlier in the process.
-To make efficient use of testers’ time, manual testing should only take place after all automated tests have passed.
+Exploratory testing should not slide into manual, repetitive testing; the intention is not to conduct the same set of checks each time.
+When issues are discovered during exploratory testing, as well as fixing it, take the time to write an automated test so that if it occurs again it will be caught and much earlier in the process.
+To make efficient use of testers’ time, manual testing should only take place after all automated checks have passed.

 Continuing to build in automated test coverage for new features and feeding in findings from exploratory testing will keep your test suite effective and efficient.
-It’s also worth taking the time to see how your tests are performing, and whether it’s worth re-ordering or breaking down the steps in your process to get some feedback sooner.
+It’s also worth taking the time to see how it is performing, and whether it’s worth re-ordering or breaking down the steps in your work to get some feedback sooner.